ePages-de/epages-docs/_posts/2017/2017-07-21-fullstack-london-of-dragons-and-numbers.md

 She was (in either way) clearly advocating for story-telling.
 The test she presented was indeed way better than all I have done (or created) so far.
 It is not something abstract or technical but it gives you the impression you're solving a real (well actually fictional) problem.
-Furthermore it requires you to solve tasks like coping with REST APIs (and there sometimes interesting responses) as well as designing a simple algorithm.
+Furthermore, it requires you to solve tasks like coping with REST APIs (and there sometimes interesting responses) as well as designing a simple algorithm.
 Especially when having started a new programming language this makes you dive into the fundamentals with a lot of pleasure and freedom (since the task is not as strict on how to exactly solve it).

 Checkout how to help the [Kingdom of Mugloar](http://dragonsofmugloar.com) as Head of Dragon Resources Management.

-## Async Architecture
+## Async architecture

 The one & only [Tomasz Ducin](https://twitter.com/tomasz_ducin) had the slot for the last talk of the day before the workshops began.
 And here I thought I knew about async programming in JavaScript!